What happens at the moment? - Priority or preference is given to those living in overcrowded conditions.

 - Are there any children sharing with step siblings?

 This information is used to calculate how many overcrowding points you are entitled to.

 At the moment, we award 25 points for each extra room needed and if you have 2 or more overcrowding factors, applicants are awarded an extra 10 points.

-For children sharing with a brother or sister of the opposite sex - do you think the age of the children should be increased from aged 8 to aged 10 (same criteria used for Universal Credit) and this should be used when working out the overcrowding points?
+For children sharing with a brother or sister of the opposite sex - do you think the age of the children should be increased from aged 8 to aged 10 (the same criteria used for Universal Credit) when working out overcrowding points?

-For children who are sharing with a brother or sister of the same sex – do you think the age of the children should be increased from aged 13 to aged 16 (same criteria for Universal Credit) and this should be used when working out the overcrowding points?
+For children sharing with a brother or sister of the same sex – do you think the age of the children should be increased from aged 13 to aged 16 (the same criteria for Universal Credit) when working out overcrowding points?

 In this section

 To complete an online housing application you will need to register for a secure account on Fife Direct.
 If you already have an account, login in using your existing details.

 If you already have an application and you need to update your circumstances, call us on 03451 55 00 33.
 Please do not submit a new application.Apply for a home now